 James D. Herschlein is co-chair of the firm's Litigation group.
 A nationally known litigator who has represented some of the world's largest organizations in a multitude of cases before judges, juries, and arbitral or governmental bodies throughout the United States, Mr. Herschlein has a broad range of trial and litigation experience that includes cases involving complex contractual disputes, product liability litigation, and intellectual property matters.

 Mr. Herschlein also serves as an integral member of both the firm's Life Sciences group and Product Liability Litigation group.
-In 2014, the Life Sciences group was recognized as practice group of the year by Law360.
-Similarly, the Product Liability group was recognized in 2013 as "Product Liability Practice Group of the Year" by Law360 and was one of eight practice groups to be shortlisted for "Product Liability Firm of the Year" at the 2013 Chambers USA Awards for Excellence.
+The Product Liability group was recognized in 2019 as "Product Liability Practice Group of the Year" by Law360 and was selected "Product Liability Firm of the Year" at the 2019 Chambers USA Awards for Excellence.

 Mr. Herschlein has substantial experience representing manufacturers in product liability lawsuits in state and federal courts, including the trial of individual claims and the coordination of the nationwide defense and multidistrict litigation proceedings of hundreds of cases arising from the recall of medical devices, pharmaceutical products, and consumer products, among others.
 In 2021, Mr. Herschlein served as lead counsel for an opioid manufacture in a months-long jury trial.